joaomilho/Enterprise/CONTRIBUTING.md

    Found a bug?
 It's fine to fix it, unless there's a disruptive feature to be implemented.
 We prioritize empowering Enterprise™ developers to disrupt, even if there are some rough edges.
-Rememeber
+Remember

    > If you’re not embarrassed by the first version of your product,
    > you’ve launched too late.